Bylaws of the Geoscience Education Research (GER) Division of the National Association of Geoscience Teachers

 - Maintain an accurate and current list of all members of the Division

-- Upon completion of her or his term in office:
+- Upon completion of their term in office:

 - Transfer all archival material to the incoming Secretary